 15 Facts About The Vagina Every Woman Should Know

-As fascinated as our society can be about the female body it is surprising to know that most women still don’t know the basic facts about one the most important organs in their body; the vagina.
+As fascinated as our society can be about the female body, it is surprising to know that most women still don’t know the basic facts about one of the most important organs in their body: the vagina.

 Talking about the female sex organ is usually considered a taboo topic from a young age, so most of us have limited knowledge about it.